steven-buytaert/snippets/README.md

   with each timer/element having a delta relative timeout wrt the previous timer in the list, so when evaluating the timeout, only the first element/timer needs to be checked.
 Does not contain sample code (yet).

+* txt-tr-utils: a small set of in place text transformation functions.
+They are all very simple.
+None of them implement any checking for the buffer size being large enough.